Textualize/textual/docs/blog/posts/semver.md

 We've add a runtime check for the `time` value.
 Thus avoiding the `ZeroDivisionError`.
 Problem solved.

 So this is a backwards compatible bugfix and thus requires bumping `patch`?

-It could break something if the caller added an exception handler for `ZeroDivisionError`, which now won't ever be invoked.
+It could still break something if the caller added an exception handler for `ZeroDivisionError`.
-An `AssertionError` will most likely bubble up and result in an unhandled exception.
+Now, an `AssertionError` will be raised in place of a `ZeroDivisionError`, which An `AssertionError` will most likely bubble up and result in an unhandled exception.

 So this would require a `major` bump?
 Maybe.
 But maybe not.
 Keep reading.